Australia Legalization of MDMA

 ATMA is the only psychedelic therapy training program with real life protocol experiences of conducting legal psilocybin assisted therapy.
-Over the last two years, ATMA has been working to provide psychedelic-assisted therapy to many palliative care patients as well as running psilocybin clinical trials for healthcare professionals.
+Over the last two years, ATMA has been working to provide psychedelic-assisted therapy to many palliative care patients.

 The two core training programs for prescribers and therapy providers focus on competencies for MDMA-assisted therapy as well as psilocybin-assisted therapy.

 ATMA is making psychedelic therapy training available to psychiatrists and healthcare professionals with these offerings:

 For any and all healthcare providers to gain a basic understanding of psychedelic therapy and to better answer clients/patients who will be asking about psychedelics while waiting for a psychiatrist.

 Advanced Psychedelic-Assisted Therapy Training

 For therapy providers who wish to play a supporting role to their psychiatrist counterparts with preparatory, drug administration and integrative psychotherapy, so as to free-up psychiatrists to do more of the work of psychiatric assessment and prescribing.

 To say only a minority number of psychiatrists and physicians understand psychedelic assisted therapy would be an understatement.
 This poses a challenge as psychiatrists and physicians are the front line who will be asked to screen and refer patients for psychedelic-assisted therapy.
 This course available to psychiatrists and physicians, is CPD credits illegible, and responds specifically to their unique role in the psychedelic therapy care team.